-Day 1 Muscat-Nakhal-Wadi Bani Awf -Jabal Shams (Grand Canyon)- Nizwa
+Day 1 Muscat-Nakhal-Wadi Bani Awf -Jabal Shams (The Grand Canyon of Oman)- Nizwa

 We will leave Muscat for Nakhal, here you can visit the beautiful Nakhal Fortress, it’s lies at the foothills of the mountains in a nice small village that grows extensive date palm plantations, this magnificent 1500 years old fortress rises out of the mountain rock, towering high above the ancient village as if still warning would-be attackers of its ominous strength, it has witnessed many battles and its packed full of hidden escape routes and secret passages, you can stroll around inside of this restored fortress and visit all the rooms which have been nicely decorated in the original old style, the view from the top of the fortress over the mountains and green date plantations is outstanding.